-In each chunk a system with a specific processing gain is used.
-Depending on the number of chunks given to each operator we obtain a set of discrete capacity points.
+In our first experiment we investigate the effects of processing gain on the coexistence properties.
+The figure shows the results.
 It should be noted that for systems that utilise the spectrum sharing the bandwidth efficiency of the shared system is only 30% of the bandwidth efficiency that can be obtained if the spectrum is given exclusively to one operator.

 Figure 3 - Spectrum sharing using DS-CDMA.
 The figure shows the bandwidth efficiency for different processing gains.
-The cell layout is superimposed hexagons.
+The cell layout is superimposed hexagons and outage probability is 5%.

 Due to statistical variations the curves are a little bit shaky.
 More points are simulated around the equiload line which makes the curves.
-Note that the more bandwidth that are available the lower the bandwidth efficiency becomes.
-Finally it should be noted that it is possible to continue the curves by mirroring in the Equiload line.
+Note that the more bandwidth that is available the lower the bandwidth efficiency becomes.
+Finally it should be noted that it is possible to continue the curves by mirroring in the equiload line.